Curitiba: Culture

 In January 1973 the Fundação Cultural de Curitiba was set up, with the aim of promoting culture.

 The Cultural Complex Solar do Barão features the Photography Museum, the Engravings Museum and the Posters Museu.
 The MuMA – Museu Metropolitano de Arte (Museum of Metropolitan Art) displays artists from the state of Paraná as well as renowned Brazilian painters such as Pancetti, Guignard and Di Cavalcanti.

 The Polish Immigrants Memorial, also known as The Pope's Woods, offers an enjoyable area surrounded by trees, which makes it a perfect choice for a stroll.
 The Polish Pope John Paul II blessed the first replica of the traditional Polish houses that beautifully make up the Bosque do Papa when he visited the city in 1980.

 In 2003, Curitiba received the "American Capital of Culture" title, granted by the OAS (Organization of American States).
+The city is also recognized as a "Design City" by UNESCO's Creative Cities Network.

 Gastronomy

 The capital of Paraná is an important gastronomic center in Brazil, and the typical foods of Curitiba tend be very different when compared to other common Brazilian dishes.
 The dishes of the local cuisine are a reflection of the history of the municipality and the typical foods.
-Curitiba's cuisine has mainly been influenced by Italian and German immigrants.
+Curitiba's cuisine has mainly been influenced by Italian, Polish and German immigrants.

 Curitiba is the home of the largest restaurant in the Americas, and one of the world's largest restaurants, Restaurante Madalosso.
 Madalosso can feed more than 4,600 diners at a time in its 10 dining rooms, all named after Italian cities.
-Founded in 1963, the all-you-can-eat Madalosso focuses on family-style Italian cuisine: ravioli, lasagna, gnocchi, and salads rounded out with grilled meats.